We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Like any product that’s used by millions, Bona Hardwood Floor Cleaner has its naysayers.

-Here are the most common things people complain about.
+Here are the most common complaints about Bona.

 Some customers are discouraged by the price, although Bona is average within its market.